-Period Respective amounts in SMA/overdue categories, where the moratorium/ deferment was extended, in terms of extended, and 3 of RBI Circular terms of paragraph Provisions adjusted during the respective accounting periods against slippages and the residual provisions in terms of paragraph 6 of RBI Circular As on 31st March 2019 NA NA T NA NA As on 31st March 2020 1211.37 1,211.3?
-60.57 NA As on 31st March 2021 1,797 29 Nil Nil++ NA
+Period Respective amounts in SMA/overdue categories, where the moratorium/ deferment was extended, in terms of paragraph 2 and 3 of RBI Circular Provisions made in terms of paragraph 5 of RBI Circular Provisions adjusted during the respective accounting periods against slippages and the residual provisions in terms of paragraph 6 of RBI Circular As on 31st March 2019 NA NA NA NA As on 31st March 2020 1211.37 1,211.37 60.57 NA As on 31st March 2021 1,797.29 Nil Nil NA

-There are NIL accounts where asset classification benefit is extended tilt 31 March 2021.
-Post the moratorium period, the movement of aging
+There are NIL accounts where asset classification benefit is extended till 31 March 2021.
+Post the moratorium period, the movement of aging has been at actuals.

 The Company had made adequate provision for impairment loss under ECL model for the year ended March 31, 2021.
-Further, the Company had made adequate provision in Q4 FY2020 and Q1 FY2021 amounting to Rs 448 86 lates.
-The residual provisions had been written back/adjusted by the Company in March 2021 as per the circular
+Further, the Company has created an additional Covid provision in Q4 FY2020 and Q1 FY2021 amounting to Rs 448.86 lacs.
+The residual provisions had been written back/ adjusted by the Company in March 2021 as per the circular

-These include overdue accounts which would otherwise (i.e. without availing the benefit related to asset classification) have been marked as NPA as at March 31, 2020 (overdue more than 60 days as at February 29, 2020) and does not include overdue accounts that would have continued to be under standard category as at March 31, 2020
+These include overdue accounts which would otherwise (i.e. without availing the benefit related to asset classification) have been marked as NPA as at March 31, 2020 (overdue more than 60 days as at February 29, 2020) and does not include overdue accounts that would have continued to be under standard category as at March 31, 2020.

-56 The below mentioned notes are applicable only for year ended on March 31, 2021,
+56 The below mentioned notes are applicable only for year ended on March 31, 2021.